SwarnimWalavalkar/webServiceStarter/README.md

 # Using as a template

 - Find and replace all occurrences of `starter-service` to whatever other name you'd prefer for your project.
-- Update `src/config.ts` for update default app configuration
+- Update `src/config.ts` to update default app configuration

 ---